-This is a guest post by my intern, Hannah Bills, who blogs at Pretty Normal Diet.
+This is a guest post by my intern, Hannah Bills.
 Over the last few months, Hannah has been helping me create recipes, take photographs, and brainstorm ideas, plus fetching my coffee and picking up my dry cleaning (kidding about that last part).

 Hello all!
 My name is Hannah, sometimes known at Real Mom Nutrition as “the intern.”
 I have had the great pleasure of hanging out with Sally for the past couple months, helping her complete shoots and do some research and a little writing.
 My experience with Sally has been extremely eye opening, as I have gotten to gain more insight into the professional blogging world, and see how dietitians fit into the big picture.
 I will (hopefully!) be wrapping up grad school in a year and completing my dietetic internship.